RifkiNS/classification-of-pest-invaded-plants-with-Pytorch/README.md

 Classification of trees affected by pest invasion using Convolutional Neural Network (CNN).
-In this project, I used the dataset from kaggle
+In this project, I used the dataset from kaggle.
+Link data https://drive.google.com/drive/folders/1kJTQRuKk25XLDPHDy6enQBHGiMhlLBXi?usp=drive_link